jaodsilv/LifeHackingScripts/PromptEngineering/ClaudeProjects/ResumeTailoring/resume-optimization-commands.md

 Lists least relevant items in the Skills/Professional Skills section or bullets in a section.
 This command should output one artifact with the list of least relevant items.
 If section is the Skills/Professional Skills section, the command should sort only the bullets, keeping the elements of the bullets in the same order.
+If more than one job title is provided, the command should list the least relevant bullets for all job titles jointly, i.e., generating a single Resume aimed for a single position that is a combination or an intermediate of all the job titles listed.

 Options:
 - `section:string|list` - Section or file to list least relevant items (Required).